dotnet/AspNetCore.Docs/aspnetcore/fundamentals/index.md

 ## Options

-Wherever possible, ASP.NET Core follows the *options pattern* for storing and retrieving configuration values.
+Where possible, ASP.NET Core follows the *options pattern* for storing and retrieving configuration values.
 The options pattern uses classes to represent groups of related settings.

 For example, the following code sets WebSockets options: